Suni Lee joins exclusive club of American Olympic All-Around champions - KOBI-TV NBC5 / KOTI-TV NBC2

 The 18-year-old’s victory marks the fifth consecutive time an American woman has won the title of Olympic all-around champion and the sixth time in history.
 Lee joins a club that includes Mary Lou Retton, Carly Patterson, Nastia Liukin, Gabby Douglas and Simone Biles.
-Biles withdrew from the competition to focus on her mental health, and Lee stepped up to carry on the winning tradition.
-She is the first Hmong American to represent Team USA at the Olympics and the first to win gold.
+Biles withdrew from the competition to focus on her mental health and Lee stepped up to carry on the winning tradition.
+She is the first Hmong American to ever compete in the Olympics and the first to win gold.

 Heading into the final rotation, Lee had a narrow lead over Brazil’s Rebeca Andrade.
 Lee scored a massive 15.300 on the uneven bars but had a few bobbles on balance beam, and it appeared Andrade might slide into the top spot with her powerful floor routine.
 The Brazilian outscored Lee on the event in the qualification round and needed a 13.802 to win gold, but Andrade went out of bounds on two tumbling passes and received a 13.666.
 Lee’s final total of 57.433 was just .135 greater than Andrade’s 57.298.